blacklightpy/vaultofknowledge/The Difference between a King and a Commoner.md

 Mudiyettu is a play that enacts the story of Daarika Vadha.
 Padayani is a play that enacts the cosplay performed by Subramanya to calm down Kaali.

-When Indians say "God is all-present", or that "the individual soul and God are one", we are referring to the screen-areas, not to the images.
-The purpose of Veda-s is then, to point out "this is Jeeva," "this is Eeshvara," "these are the differences," "this is why," and "this is the reality."
+[When Indians say "God is all-present", or that "the individual soul and God are one", we are referring to the screen-areas, not to the images.
+The purpose of Veda-s is then, to point out "this is Jeeva," "this is Eeshvara," "these are the differences," "this is why," and "this is the reality."]

+Now movies like Nirmalyam may point out that Eeshvara has no value, but reality is

 ---